karlmutch/duat/README.md

 The individual tools this projects provides can be run in multiple ways:

-1. as standalone utilities to do very discret actions when invoked by bash scripts for the command line.
+1. as standalone utilities to do very discret actions when invoked by bash scripts or on the command line.

 2. as packages inside go source files, the source files being executed in the same manner as shell scripts.

+3. As builds that are triggered by pushed commits in a shared git repository.

 The go packages this project implements are intended to be employed when using Go as a scripting language, as an alternative to bash scripts.
 Information about using Go as a shell scripting language can be found at, https://blog.cloudflare.com/using-go-as-a-scripting-language-in-linux/.